CodeBoy2006/EasyProxyPool/README.md

     enabled: true
     binary_path: "/usr/local/bin/xray"
     # Keep xray on loopback.
 EasyProxyPool routes each connection by SOCKS username (= nodeID).
-    socks_listen_strict: "127.0.0.1:17383"
-    socks_listen_relaxed: "127.0.0.1:17384"
+    socks_listen_relaxed: "127.0.0.1:17383"
     # Used for polling /debug/vars (observatory alive/delay)
-    metrics_listen_strict: "127.0.0.1:17387"
-    metrics_listen_relaxed: "127.0.0.1:17388"
+    metrics_listen_relaxed: "127.0.0.1:17387"
     fallback_to_legacy_on_error: true
 ```

 Notes:

-- STRICT/RELAXED in xray mode is implemented by running two xray instances with different TLS behavior.
+- EasyProxyPool runs a single xray instance (RELAXED) and routes each connection by SOCKS username (= nodeID).
 - Observatory uses HTTPing probes; tune `adapters.xray.observatory.*` for your environment.
-- If xray fails to start or metrics are unavailable, EasyProxyPool keeps the existing pools; with
+- If xray fails to start or metrics are unavailable, EasyProxyPool keeps the existing pool; with
   `fallback_to_legacy_on_error: true` it will also try the legacy `proxy_list_urls` pipeline.

 ### Security / licensing